UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 > [!IMPORTANT]
 > Azure AD Graph has been on a deprecation path since June 30, 2020, and will be retired on June 30, 2022.
 After June 30, 2022, apps will no longer receive responses from the Azure AD Graph endpoint `https://graph.windows.net/`.
 >
 > As of October 2021, the Az PowerShell module is still using the deprecated Azure AD Graph API for cmdlets targeting Azure Active Directory (e.g. Get-AzAdApplication).
-However, Microsoft [have stated that they will update the module](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/automate-and-manage-azure-ad-tasks-at-scale-with-the-microsoft/bc-p/2436184/highlight/true#M3513) to use the newer and supported 'Microsoft Graph' API.
+However, Microsoft [has stated that they will update the module](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/automate-and-manage-azure-ad-tasks-at-scale-with-the-microsoft/bc-p/2436184/highlight/true#M3513) to use the newer and supported 'Microsoft Graph' API.

 ## [Public Azure and Azure Stack Hub SPN](#tab/tabid-1)